Scrub Colours Explained: What Each Colour Means in Healthcare

 💙 Blue Scrubs – Calm and Trustworthy

-💚 Green Scrubs – Healing and Refreshing
+💚 Green Scrubs – Healing and Focus

 🤍 White Scrubs – Clean and Classic

-💜 Purple Scrubs – Caring and Compassionate
+💜 Purple Scrubs – Caring and Approachable

 🖤 Black Scrubs – Professional and Confident